Pupil Premium Grant & Free School Meals

 You may be aware that the government is currently allocating additional funding to schools in the form of ‘The Pupil Premium Grant’.
 One of the criteria used to calculate this additional funding is the number of pupils at a school who receive Free School Meals (FSMs).
 In common with most schools it is possible that a number of parents/carers whose children attend Hampton Hargate Primary School fail to claim even though they are entitled to do so.
 To enable our school to receive the full funding available we continue to remind parents to check if they meet the criteria.
 This funding will then be used to support their child in school.

-A child may be eligible to receive the Pupil Premium Grant/Free School Meals if the parent receives any of the following:
+A child may be eligible to receive the Pupil Premium Grant/Free School Meals if the parent receives Universal Credit.

 Pupil Premium Grant: is a grant provided to enhance educational opportunity for children in families of low income.
 The grant includes the provision of free school meals

 Free School Meals: this is one aspect of support available to families of low income.
 Free School Meals is part of the Pupil Premium Grant

 How to apply for Pupil Premium Grant/Free School Meals